 At Burrendah Primary School, there is a strong emphasis on phonemic awareness.
 Students in Kindergarten to Year 2 receive daily phonemic awareness instruction using the Heggerty Phonemic Awareness Program.
-The Letters and Sounds approach to phonemic awarenss is used in the early years (from Kindergarten to Year 2) and students in Years 2 to 6 use the Sound Waves spelling program to focus on Spelling.
+The Letters and Sounds approach to phonics is used in the early years (from Kindergarten to Year 2) and students in Years 3 to 6 use the Sound Waves spelling program to focus on spelling.
 Both programs focus on teaching the relationship between speech sounds (phonemes) and the different ways they are written (graphemes) in the English language.
 This forms the basis for correct spelling in writing.

 A range of strategies are used in the teaching of writing, including First Steps, Talk For Writing (Kindergarten to Year 1) and the Seven Steps to Writing Success (Year 2 to Year 6) in the middle and senior years.
 Brightpath, an assessment and reporting software, is used for moderation, assessment and reporting in Writing.